Use the form below to search the Health Library.

 , walking, having a

 , changing positions, taking a bath or shower, and engaging in other distractions.
-A study in
+One study

 found that breathing techniques and nurse-administered massage significantly reduced the perception of pain during labor.